seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 ### Results of week 11: July 10-July 17

 - MIT Project: Almost my entire contributions went into the project see below, which is why I will only do MIT from Monday until July 28, and only a blog next Friday.
-- DL-Scientist:
+- DL-Scientist: Learnt a lot through project this week including, API design, API calls, caching of queries, setting up async communication on a web socket with a Channels layer.
-- Project:
+- Project: Worked also Saturday and Sunday on the book Django by Example 3, and finished all the 14 chapters / 550 pages, having implemented a full blog, social network, web shop, and e-learning platform.
+This was necessary to get thorough understanding of today's basic software production processes.
-- Public Voice: This weeks blog article was on
+- Public Voice: This weeks blog article is on investment banking, a legacy of my wishes to get into private equity two years ago.
-- Leisure:
+- Leisure: I ran significant distances this week, had some nice BBQs with Evgeniya, and will be traveling the whole weekend.

 ### Results of week 10: July 03-July 10